PastVu/docs/docs/dev/migratemongo.md

 # Database Migration

 We are using [`migrate-mongo`](https://github.com/seppevs/migrate-mongo) database migration tool.
-Its CLI commands have npm script alises for convenience of running in docker environment:
+Its CLI commands have npm script aliases for convenience of running in docker environment:

 * `migrate:create` - alias for `migrate-mongo create`
 * `migrate:status` - alias for `migrate-mongo status`